-When you inspect an onion, even with the outer paper-like outer layer, you should see that the outer layer, of the onion itself is not dry looking, but has good color and seems moist.
+When you inspect an onion, even with the outer paper-like layer in place, you should see that the outer layer, of the onion itself is not dry looking, but has good color and seems moist.

-Onions can be kept for a long time, if they are stored properly.
+Onions can be kept for a relatively long time, if they are stored properly.

 They need to be stored in a cool dry place where air can circulate around them.